hazadus/drf-vue-eshop/README.md

 Tutorial project to learn how to combine DRF API, Vue.js 3, Nginx and Node.

+## Features

+Will be written soon.

+### ToDos

+The project is in development right now, you can check which features I am planning to implement in projects [Issues](https://github.com/hazadus/drf-vue-eshop/issues) section on GitHub.
+Any questions or ideas are welcome!

 ## What I have learned while building this project

 - Tried out Bulma.